This website uses cookies to help you make the most of your visit.

 Standards met

-Overall, the pharmacy’s services are well managed, so people receive appropriate care.
+Overall, the pharmacy manages and delivers its services safely.
 The pharmacy obtains its medicines and raw materials from reputable sources.
-And it carries out checks to ensure medicines are in good condition and suitable to supply.
+And it carries out checks to ensure medicines are prepared safely and suitable to supply.

 Principle 5.
 Equipment and facilities